 Allow the grace of humility, but remember it’s ok to joke about the humourous missteps too.

 Make your mistakes then carry on.
 Don’t let a fear of mistakes stop you from trying, and trying again.

 These lessons are so transferable to healing.
 Don’t beat yourself up about it.
 We have an abiding desire for wholeness and pleasure, yet we often stumble around seeking it out in awkward, confused and mistake-ridden ways.
 It’s ok.
 Don’t fret, don’t worry, just get yourself back into right relationship with gravity/your values, and carry on.

 9. There is a tool for everything.
 Absolutely everything.
 It’s simply a matter of choosing the right tool for the right job.

 I never had enough respect for tools, until I started doing carpentry work.
 The right tool often ensures the task takes one minute instead of 10.
-One person instead of 3.
-1 day instead of 4.
+One person instead of three.
+One day instead of four.

 Tools are beautiful and amazing expressions of human ingenuity, and are meant to be used.
 So use them.
 Use the right ones.
 You’ll be amazed at how much faster the tasks go with the right tool at hand.

 Just make sure you don’t get seduced by all the tools out there.
 Be choosy.
 Know which tools are essential everyday, which ones are useful, and which ones are just fun to play with.
 Leave the rest behind, or borrow them instead of buying them.

 As in housebuilding, so in healing work.
 Our tools for wholeness are our self-care practices, which vary depending on each person’s needs.